Sue Verizon in small claims court

 - Basking Ridge, NJ 07920-1097

 If you want to undergo the tiresome process of writing your own demand letter, remember that while you write it, you should include a list of the damages and losses that you have suffered.
 Make sure you include documentation that supports your claims and shows what award you’re seeking is not arbitrary.
 Here are more tips on writing an effective demand letter.
-Note that they do not give you an exact template to use to create a compelling demand letter, like DoNotPay does.
+Note that they do not give you an exact template to use to create a compelling demand letter, as DoNotPay does.

 Remember, as many as 33% of demand letters can initiate a successful resolution.